 High Protein Banana Cinnamon Overnight Oats

 5. Add Sliced Bananas and Any Additional Toppings

-Add sliced bananas and top with any additional toppings.
+Divide into two airtight storage containers or mason jars.
+Add sliced bananas and top with any additional toppings when ready to consume.
 I recommend a few chopped almonds and a dollop of whipped cream!
+Sprinkle some brown sugar on top for additional sweetness.

+High Protein Banana Cinnamon Overnight Oats